mykter/afl-training/challenges/heartbleed/ANSWERS.md

 An example way of getting data into sinbio, using stdin and some deferred forkserver goodness.

-Just insert this immediately prior to the BIO_write:
+Insert this immediately prior to the BIO_write:

     #ifdef __AFL_HAVE_MANUAL_CONTROL
       __AFL_INIT();